 Wrexham Glyndŵr University (WGU) recognises that food production and consumption has a big impact on the environment.
 As a result the University is committed to reducing this impact as much as possible.
 This is in line with Wrexham Glyndŵr University’s Environment and sustainability management policy statement commitment to procure in a sustainable manner, taking ethical, environmental and social factors into consideration.
 It has a responsibility to provide nutritious and sustainably sourced food to its customer’s.

 We also recognise that we have a considerable influence in our buying power to encourage our suppliers and contractors to minimise negative ethical, environmental and social effects associated with products and services we provide by working together with suppliers to encourage sustainable and healthy food production and consumption.
 We have key performance indicators aligned with our sustainable food strategy written into our catering contract, take a look at our Catering Award Criteria

 The University has set a number of targets and objectives to help us achieve these aims within our Sustainable, Healthy Food Policy .

-From August 2017 Wrexham Glyndwr University caterers will be Aramark, who will extend the range of healthy foods on offer in our catering outlets across campuses.
+From August 2017 Wrexham Glyndwr University caterers became Aramark, who have extended the range of healthy foods on offer in our catering outlets across campuses.